gkotian/gkotian.github.io/travels/_posts/2010-04-08-fort-pierce-miami-and-another-breakdown.md

         %}

-After having had a good look around Fort Pierce, I was just about to head towards towards Miami when I spotted an interesting looking bus parked in a parking lot.
+After having had a good look around Fort Pierce, I was just about to head towards Miami when I spotted an interesting looking bus parked in a parking lot.
 I stopped to take a closer look and clicked a few pictures since nobody was around.
 Just as I was walking towards my car, the owner of the bus, Bob, showed up and we started talking.